Antipsychotic Prescribing

 Some of the second-generation antipsychotic drugs cause increased weight gain and increased lipid levels compared to some first-generation drugs, and a small percentage of patients develop diabetes mellitus, most often seen with clozapine and olanzapine (2).
 Thus, these drugs should be considered as second-line drugs unless there is a specific indication.

-Uncontrollable behavior may respond equally well to all potent antipsychotics but is still frequently treated with older drugs that offer intramuscular formulations for acute and chronic treatment.
+Uncontrollable behavior may respond equally well to all potent antipsychotics, but is still frequently treated with older drugs that offer intramuscular formulations for acute and chronic treatment.
 The low cost of the older first-generation antipsychotic drugs contributes to their widespread use despite their risk of adverse EPS effects (2).

 At present, clozapine is limited to patients who have failed to respond to substantial doses of conventional antipsychotic drugs (2).
-Aripiprazole is one of the most commonly prescribed second-generation antipsychotics in the U.S. due to lower side effect profile and aggressive marketing (2).
+Aripiprazole is one of the most commonly prescribed second-generation antipsychotics in the U.S. due to its lower side effect profile and aggressive marketing (2).

 Ask yourself...